 It is important to note that the assertions made in these documents have not been independently substantiated or corroborated by the schools or The Intercollegiate.
 As such, they should be understood to only reflect the input that athletes provided to their schools through written or oral exit or end-of-season interviews.

-In submitted these interviews, athletes are granted anonymity, which The Intercollegiate has endeavored to maintain.
+In submitting to these interviews, athletes are granted anonymity, which The Intercollegiate has endeavored to maintain.
 Therefore, in certain cases, we made additional redactions to the documents in order to further safeguard anonymities.
 We have also made redactions in places where unverified allegations or accusations of a factual nature are made against other individuals.

-We will continue update this page with additional documents as they become available to us and as we deem them publishable.
+We will continue to update this page with additional documents as they become available to us and as we deem them publishable.